-- 32.1 III Health Retirement is an option open to employees who are members of the Teachers or Local Government Pension Scheme. - 32.2 To qualify for ill health retirement, an Independent Occupational Medical Practitioner must certify that in their view an employee is permanently incapable due to ill-health, of carrying out the duties of the post. - 32.3 If a dismissal on health grounds is likely to happen or an employee believes that they are medically unfit for their post they can apply to retire on the grounds of ill health. - 32.4.
-In such cases, schools and employees are asked to contact the Education HR Section for advice and guidance.
+- 32.1 Ill Health Retirement is an option open to employees who are members of the Teachers or Local Government Pension Scheme. - 32.2 To qualify for ill health retirement, an Independent Occupational Medical Practitioner must certify that in their view an employee is permanently incapable due to ill-health, of carrying out the duties of the post. - 32.3 If a dismissal on health grounds is likely to happen or an employee believes that they are medically unfit for their post they can apply to retire on the grounds of ill health.